The Weymouth story began with the need for balance between the vast utility of the pine forest and conservation.

 With the purchase of twelve hundred acres, Boyd established an estate which he called Weymouth for its resemblance to Weymouth, England.
 Rather than maintain it for his own pleasure, Boyd opened the land to townsfolk and tourists to enjoy as a natural park.
-Designed over a 24 year span by landscape architect Alfred Yeomans, restoration plans included bridle paths and carriage lanes laid out so as not to harm the trees.
+Designed over a 24-year span by landscape architect Alfred Yeomans, restoration plans included bridle paths and carriage lanes laid out so as not to harm the trees.

 The land was passed to his two grandsons, Jackson and James, who, in 1914, founded the Moore County Hounds (MCH).
 The MCH is still active today on land originally part of the Boyd estate, now conserved for the public as the Walthour-Moss Foundation.

-WWI, retreated to Weymouth as a permanent resident to write, ride, and manage the estate with his wife Katharine.
+James Boyd was a poet and writer, author of Drums, and after serving in WWI, retreated to Weymouth as a permanent resident to write, ride, and manage the estate with his wife Katharine.
 Together they entertained guests such as F. Scott Fitzgerald, Thomas Wolfe, and Sherwood Anderson as Weymouth became a center of Southern literary culture.
 Jonathan Daniels insisted that, as a place of hospitality for writers in the 1920s and 1930s, Weymouth helped launch the Southern Literary Renaissance.

 After James died in 1944, Katharine oversaw the estate, its preservation, and established what would become the first nature preserve in the North Carolina state park system.
 Weymouth Woods Sandhills Nature Preserve was established in 1963 with an original gift from Katharine Boyd of 403 acres after the death of her son Daniel.
 Her wish was to preserve the woods as they were when her son played in them as a child.
 An additional 153 acres, the Boyd Round Timber Tract, was purchased after Katharine’s death in 1977.
 Set in an area more known for horse farms and golf courses, today Weymouth Woods is a 900 acre, limited-use area that portrays the natural features of the Sandhills region.
-Throughout the woods are remnants of the turpentine industry, pines carved with the v-shaped cuts, and boxed for collecting pine rosin.
+Throughout the woods are remnants of the turpentine industry, pines carved with the V-shaped cuts, and boxed for collecting pine rosin.

-The Weymouth Center is also gateway to the Boyd Round Timber Tract and its extensive trails which are located just beyond the house and gardens.
+The Weymouth Center is also the gateway to the Boyd Round Timber Tract and its extensive trails which are located just beyond the house and gardens.

 Across from the Weymouth Center, visitors may enjoy taking in an exhibition at the Moore County Arts Council, located in the former home of Jackson Boyd.